NVIDIA/edk2-nvidia/Platform/NVIDIA/Jetson/Readme.md

 - 1.1.2:
     - Fixed issue where SMMU faults from the ethernet controller may occur when booting Linux with the SMMU enabled.
+    - Fixed issue where SPI controller clocks were getting disabled at runtime causing runtime variable services to crash.
 - 1.1.1:
     - Added support for configuring SPCR/DBG2 and added support for sub-type 5 entries for Operating Systems that support that.